After you lose a pregnancy or a baby, take time to focus on yourself and let your body and mind heal.

 Maintain Proper Hygiene

-To avoid infection, be sure to shower at least once a day throughout the first week.
+To avoid infection, shower at least once a day throughout the first week.
 Do not take baths, swim in pools or soak in hot tubs until your doctor says it is okay.
-You may continue to bleed for 3-6 weeks; use pads, not tampons.
-After the first week, bleeding should lighten until it is white or pale yellow in color.

 Care of Cesarean Section Incision

-If you have had a C-section, you do not need to cover your incision.
-Try to keep this area as clean and dry as possible.
-To clean your incision, lightly wash with antibacterial soap, rinse with water, and gently dry with a clean towel.
-Do not put any lotions, perfumes, or powders around the area unless prescribed by your physician.
+Clean your incision every day: lightly wash with antibacterial soap, rinse with water, and gently dry with a clean towel.
+Do not put any lotions, perfumes, or powders around the area unless prescribed by your doctor.

 Pelvic Rest